liberdade-organizacao/github-blog/README.md

 ## Unit tests

 Run your favorite HTTP server (I suggest `python -m http.server 8000` or `ruby -run -e httpd . -p 8000` though) in the root folder of this repository and access the `test.html`.
-It will run the unit tests for this project using [Mocha and Chai](https://mochajs.org/).
+It will run the unit tests for this project using [Mocha](https://mochajs.org/) and [Chai](https://www.chaijs.com/).

+# Thank yous!

+- [GitCDN](https://www.gitcdn.xyz) for providing outstanding service!